SeheeKim618/Recyclable-Coffeecup-Classification/README.md

 # Recyclable-coffeecup-classification
 This recyclable coffee cup classification code was used at the KB Kookmin Bank Software Competition.
 ## Project Description
-We created an automated collecting system that detects recyclable coffee cups in real-time.
+We created an automated collecting system that can identify recyclable coffee cups in real-time.
 ### Product
 ![conv_image_80](https://user-images.githubusercontent.com/76892271/200024668-6f8792c0-398d-4854-a30a-3077bcb037ca.png)